An image of an iPhone showing the new rewards program selector alongside the desktop iteration on an orange background.

 This option shows cards that take up less space, so the user won’t have to scroll as much.
 This also accounts for longer program names while still calling attention to brand logos.

-Because the cards take up less space and allow for more options to be visible, this is the version we opted for.
+Because the cards take up less space and allow for more options to be visible, this is the version I was able to get buy in for.

 The Search Field